syw-725/world-simulation/CREATIVE_WORKFLOW.md

 ## Decision

-Before execution, the workflow must converge toward a single execution strategy.
+Execution begins only after a clear execution strategy has been established.

+The decision stage should reduce uncertainty rather than create additional options.

-This strategy defines:
+A complete execution strategy defines:

 - Project Objective
 - Creative Direction